 - NEVER throw cigarettes out your car window

-- Don't park hot vehicles on the grass
+- Don't park hot vehicles, recreational vehicles, trailers, fuel powered lawn equipment on the grass

 - Make sure trailer chains don't drag on the ground, causing sparks

-- Clear the perimeter of your house from pine and fir needles and yard waste
+- Clear the perimeter of your house from pine, fir needles, and yard waste; and keep your gutters clean

 - Adhere to burn bans & report illegal burning